CWDG/design-circle/README.md

-# Design Circle Prototype
+# Design Circle Website

-A static prototype for the Design Circle website
+A site for the Design Circle club's website